-John B. Jones (1834-1881) – Confederate officer and Major in the Texas Rangers, John B. Jones was born in Fairfield District South Carolina, on December 22, 1834 to Henry and Nancy (Robertson) Jones.
+Jones was born in Fairfield District South Carolina, on December 22, 1834, to Henry and Nancy Robertson Jones.
 He moved with his family to Texas when he was just four years old, first settling in Travis County.
 He attended Rutersville College near La Grange, Texas before moving back to South Carolina, where he attended Mt.
 Zion College at Winnsboro.

 At wars end, Jones took the defeat of the Confederacy hard, and after the war, he spent some time traveling in Mexico and Brazil trying to establish a colony for other disgruntled former Confederates.
 However, never finding a suitable location, he returned to Texas and in 1868 was elected to the Texas State Legislature, but did not take the seat.

 He was also involved in capturing or killing a number of outlaws, most notably Sam Bass in 1878.
 Bass and his gang had been robbing trains in Texas for months, and the Texas Governor ordered Jones and his Rangers to put a stop to it.
-The press dubbed the chase the “Bass War” as Jones and his men pursued Bass for four months, until catching up with him in Round Rock, Tx that July.
-Bass<style=”margin-top: 0; margin-bottom: 0″> would be wounded in the ensuing gun battle and would die several days later.
+The press dubbed the chase the “Bass War” as Jones and his men pursued Bass for four months until catching up with him in Round Rock, Texas that July.
+Bass would be wounded in the ensuing gun battle and would die several days later.

 In 1879, Jones was appointed as the Adjutant-General of the State of Texas.
 While serving as adjutant general and still commanding the Frontier Battalion of the Texas Rangers, he died of natural causes in Austin on July 19, 1881.
 He is buried in Oakwood Cemetery.